tap3edit/tap3edit.github.io/README.md

-## Tap3edit

-offers different tools for the handling, viewing, editing and more of GSM TAP3/RAP/NRTRDE files

 ### TAP::Tap3edit

 is a Perl Module that lets you edit GSM TAP3, RAP and NRTRDE files.
 It allows creating any kind of scripts for manipulating such files in any desired way.
 Check the [business case](TAP3-Tap3edit.html)